 Our Learning Centers provide free learning assistance to students, faculty, staff and to community members in the service area.
-There are three Learning Centers, one each on the Roane County Campus (second floor of the Library), the Cumberland County Campus (Rm.
-152), and on the Oak Ridge Branch Campus in the Library.
-Visit our web site at www.roanestate.edu/learningcenter.
+There are Learning Centers on the Roane County Campus (second floor of the Library), the Cumberland County Campus (Rm.
+152), and the Oak Ridge Campus (in the Library).
+Visit our web site at www.roane state.edu/learningcenter.